augustodn/GridInverter/README.txt

 So far we have here 3 folders:

-lib: Right now I'm including a library to implement a PID control system for the boost topology it just helps me with the duty cycle with the feedback on the boost output voltage.
+lib: -Library to implement a PID control system for the boost topology it just helps me with the duty cycle with the feedback on the boost output voltage.
+     -Header file for sketch.ino

 src: sketch.ino is the file where you have the code which goes on the microcontroller.
 It's written in C++ (even tough I am not abusing of objects and methods).
 I'm using a lot of time interruptions and an array with the SPWM which goes to the inveter H bridge.

 sims: Spice simulations in LTSpice.
 There you have schematics simulated with some square waves generating PWM.
 You can see also SPWM on the full bridge inverter (nice idea took from http://152fullbridge.blogspot.com.ar/).

+sch: Schematics done with EAGLE.

 Get LTSpice here: http://ltspice.linear-tech.com/software/LTspiceIV.exe.
 You can emulate it with wine if you're using Linux.
 Further info: http://www.linear.com/designtools/software/